Getting to Know the Master Drummer, Jeff Porcaro

 Jeff Left High School To Play With Sonny And Cher

 Jeff started playing drums sincerely at the age of seven but he revealed that he actually started at a much younger age.
 When he reached the age of sixteen, he had his formal drumming lessons with the likes of Richard Lepore and Bob Zimmitti.
 Though he left high school during his senior year to play with Cher and Sonny in Las Vegas, he always reminded young and budding drummers to finish their studies first before chasing musical fame and fortune.

 Jeff Porcaro Artistry

 Precise, snappy, powerful yet unobtrusive drumming characterizes the mainstream pop/rock music of the mid 1970s to 1980s.
 This style, which even to this day remains as the benchmark for many rock drummers, was brought to the music scene by American drummer, songwriter and producer Jeffrey Thomas "Jeff" Porcaro.

-Jeff's enormous fame is attributed to his co-founding of the Grammy award-winning, platinum-selling rock band "Toto."
-Jeff Porcaro was one of the most recorded musicians in history.
+Jeff's enormous fame is attributed to his co-founding of the Grammy award-winning, platinum-selling rock band "Toto".
+Jeff Porcaro was one of the most recorded musicians of his time and in history.
 His drumming emanates from over 700 albums and countless musical sessions.
 His enthusiasm to share his talent and perseverance to excel in his craft made a huge and lingering impact on the music industry.

 Porcaro Music Career